 - Click the folder icon beside the “Summary and SWOT Diagnosis” folder to open.
 Read the summary then complete the exercise for your property.
 Remember To edit this (and any other folder in the AH Tool right click the folder and select “Get Info” for Apple computers or “Get Properties” for PC computers.
 This will allow you to add in your text directly to the exercise books for future reference!

 - Repeat the step above for each of the 11 factors!

 - You can also download the SWOT Analysis worksheet here and complete a SWOT analysis for each of the eleven factors for your property.

 - Review your values and vision statements from Step 1 to see if they align.
 If they do, move on to Step 3, Design.
 If they do not, either revise your values and vision or sell your property (sound harsh?
 Believe us, the pain of doing this is far less than the pain of forcing the land to do what is not naturally capable of doing, for years upon years!)

 Stay tuned!
 Next we’ll be sharing our top three design tools that we use in the design of resilient homes, acreage and farms.

 Rob & Takota

 p.p.s.
 We love guiding people through process on a one on one basis as well as in a group scenario.
-If you are looking to fast track your property design check out our DIY land design program and get started today.
+If you are looking to fast track your property design check out our Guided & Guaranteed Option and get started today.